poly-gui/docs/src/content/docs/guides/installation.md

 All Poly applications are created and managed through the [`poly` CLI](https://www.github.com/poly-gui/cli).

+## Pre-requisites

+- [Xcodegen](https://github.com/yonaskolb/XcodeGen) for generating xcode projects on macOS
+- [pnpm](https://pnpm.io/) for installing node dependencies. in the future the CLI will be able to detect the correct package manager to use for isntalling dependencies

 ## Download

 Pre-built binaries of the CLI are published as [GitHub releases](https://github.com/poly-gui/cli/releases).